States

 What is a care plan meeting and how do I participate?

-You have the right to attend.
-You have the right to bring a support person.
-And you have the right to ask for the meeting to be rescheduled if the proposed time doesn't work for you.
+You have the right to go.
+You have the right to bring someone with you.
+And you have the right to ask them to move the meeting if the time doesn't work for you.

 Bring a written list of questions.
-Ask what the goals are, how progress is being measured, and what the plan is if progress stalls.
-Take notes or ask if you can record the meeting.
-Follow up in writing if any commitments are made.
+Ask what the goals are.
+Ask how they will measure progress.
+Ask what happens if progress stops.
+Take notes.
+You can ask if you can record the meeting.
+If anyone promises something, follow up in writing.

 What questions should I ask the nursing staff on visits?